 The city is listed by the Globalization and World Cities Research Network (GaWC) as a global city, with a ranking of “Alpha-“, placing it among the top thirty cities in the world.
 It is a historical and contemporary centre for education, the arts, administration, economy and industry.

-Dublin has a world-famous literary history, having produced many prominent literary figures, including Nobel laureates William Butler Yeats, George Bernard Shaw and Samuel Beckett.
+Dublin has a world-famous literary history, having produced many prominent literary figures, including Nobel laureates William Butler Yeats, George Bernard Shaw, Samuel Beckett and Séamus Heaney.
 Other influential writers and playwrights include Oscar Wilde, Jonathan Swift and the creator of Dracula, Bram Stoker.
 It is arguably most famous as the location of the greatest works of James Joyce.
-Other renowned writers include J. M. Synge, Seán O’Casey, Brendan Behan, Maeve Binchy, Flann O’Brian, Seamus Heaney and Roddy Doyle.
+Other renowned writers include J. M. Synge, Seán O’Casey, Brendan Behan, Maeve Binchy, Flann O’Brian and Roddy Doyle.
 Ireland’s biggest libraries and literary museums are found in Dublin, including the National Print Museum of Ireland and the National Library of Ireland.
 In July 2010, Dublin was named as a UNESCO City of Literature.

 Dublin has a vibrant nightlife and is reputedly one of Europe’s most youthful cities, with an estimate of 50% of citizens being younger than 25.

 Dublin experiences a maritime climate with cool winters, mild summers, and a lack of temperature extremes.
 The average maximum January temperature is 8.8 °C (48 °F), while the average maximum July temperature is 20.2 °C (68 °F).
 On average, the sunniest months are May and June, while the wettest month is October with 76 mm (3 in) of rain, and the driest month is February with 46 mm (2 in).
 Rainfall is evenly distributed throughout the year.